This article describes the process for automatically or manually importing sale data from another platform into Wavebid at the end of a sale.

 To upload buyer information, navigate to the appropriate auction on the Dashboard and select Accounting > Buyers.

 To upload sale information, navigate to the appropriate auction on the Dashboard and select Accounting > Import Sale Info.
 Buyer information should always be imported first.
+Both will need to be updated in order to properly generate invoices.

 The Lot Import page will open.
 Select upload options: